- About Us

 Bhante Khippapanno, ordained a Buddhist monk in 1949, practiced vipassana in India and Burma with Dipa Ma, Mahasi Sayadaw and Shwe Oo Min Sayadaw.
 He founded Jetavana Vihara, Washington, DC, 1982, and Sakyamuni Meditation Center, CA, 1988.
 He helped establish Phuoc Son Meditation Center, Vietnam, 1994.

 Kittisaro, a Rhodes Scholar, spent 15 years as a monk in the Forest sangha of Ajahn Chah.
 A director of Dharmagiri in South Africa, he has completed two year-long self retreats and teaches worldwide.

 Listen to one of Kittisaro's talks: Ice to Water as Dukkha to Peace given at IMS on March 9, 2011 – 33 minutes, 22.7 MB (Download, Stream)

-Maddy Klyne teaches retreats, practice groups and beginners’ workshops, as well as programs for young people at the Cambridge Insight Meditation Center, MA.
+Maddy Klyne teaches retreats, practice groups and beginners’ workshops at the Cambridge Insight Meditation Center, MA.
 She also teaches retreats for LBGTIQ communities at the Garrison Institute and Spirit Rock Meditation Center

 Listen to one of Maddy's talks: Life is Fleeting given at IMS on September 15, 2007 – 47 minutes, 21.5 MB (Download, Stream)